 Finland is a Nordic welfare state where equality is the cornerstone of education.
 Thanks to the high quality of Finnish education, the country has developed into an advanced knowledge and information society.

-Tuition Fee applies for Finnish universities and universities of applied sciences.
+Tuition Fee applies for Finnish universities and universities of applied sciences (except on doctoral level).
 More information about the tuition fee is available on the website of Study in Finland.